Best Loan Options in the Philippines: Compare Rates, Fees, and Terms

 Interest Rate – the basic cost of the loan

 The interest rate is the percentage the lender charges you on top of the loan amount.
-Interest rates can be different and often vary between lenders and loan types.
-A lower interest rate means you'll pay less overall.

 Fees and Charges – any additional costs of the loan

 Some loans come with processing fees, late payment charges, or early repayment penalties.
-Always read the contract you are offered.

 Total Cost of the Loan – how much the loan will cost you